gschmutz/event-driven-microservices-workshop/07-producing-consuming-kafka-with-dotnet/README.md

-# Working with Kafka from .NET
+# Using Kafka with Confluent's .NET client

 In this workshop we will learn how to produce and consume messages using the [Kafka .NET API](https://docs.confluent.io/clients-confluent-kafka-dotnet/current/overview.html).